 chevron_rightWhat Is My Assessment?

 The assessment is the monthly installment of the annual assessment amount due from each homeowner.
-This assessment is used to maintain the property that is commonly owned by the Association.
-The annual assessment is based upon the estimated expenses required to operate the Association and maintain the common areas and facilities (budget).
+This assessment is used to maintain common area property and perform building repairs for this the Association is responsible under the communities CC&Rs.
+The annual assessment is based upon the estimated expenses.

 If you are selling or refinancing your home, please contact EBMC’s escrow department at 707-584-5123.
 EBMC is connected to http://www.homewisedocs.com/ for your escrow needs.
 EBMC maintains a dedicated team of professionals to meet the needs of their clients in a timely manner specific to escrow processing.
 For more information or assistance, please contact EBMC.